 You know what people love to click on?
-Video thumbnails – those little images on your Strydal teacher profile that tell people there’s an on-demand video to watch.
+Video thumbnails – those little images on your Strydal creator profile that tell people there’s an on-demand video to watch.

 Maybe it’s the YouTube effect, but a good thumbnail can dramatically increase the popularity of a given video, by hundreds or even thousands of views.

 That’s why in this article we’ll look at what makes a “good” video thumbnail, as well as some examples, and the kind of viewing figures they can generate for you on Strydal.

 We’ll also look at the theory behind why thumbnails are so important, and cover some classic mistakes to avoid.
 Read on!

 Video thumbnails have an outsized impact on whether or not someone clicks on one of your videos.
 They’re the “sell”, and if they don’t appeal to visitors then it’s very unlikely that your video will get views.

 To take an analogy from the publishing world, newspaper and magazine editors spend a lot of time crafting the best possible headlines, because they know from experience that they’re a huge factor in whether a story gets read or not.

 A video thumbnail is no different: visitors to your Strydal channel will decide in the blink of an eye whether or not they want to watch one of your videos, based largely on the thumbnail it has.

 So now that we know why video thumbnails are so important for generating views, what does a “good” thumbnail look like?